 - 'Emerald Bay' has silvery-green leaves with darker dapples along the margins.

 - 'Diamond Bay' has light green foliage with solid green margins.

 - 'Stripes' has foliage tthat alternates in bands of green and silver.

 The long, narrow leaves can reach up to two feet long, and the plants themselves typically grow one to three feet tall and equally as wide.

 The plants aren't conspicuous bloomers, but they can produce flowers that resemble a peace lily (made up of a spathe and spadix).
 It's recommended that flowers be removed in order to prevent production of unattractive berries.

 Aglaonema plants are best grown indoors, since they prefer temperatures in the range of 68 to 77 degrees (though they can tolerate temperatures down to 55 degrees).
 They can be grown in areas that receive medium to low light.

 Plant them in a rich potting media and water them only when the top inch of soil feels dry to the touch.
 These plants have low water requirements so it's important not to overwater, which may trigger other problems.

 You may find that you need to repot individual plants over time.
 If so, you can either move a plant to a larger pot or divide it into two smaller plants and then pot up each new plant.
 Another way to make new plants is to cut off any leggy stalks and then root them.

-For more information on Chinese evergreen, contact your county Extension office.
+For more information on aglaonema, contact your county Extension office.